peterjurich/technicalwriting/genentech.md

 Here is a list of daily accomplishments at Genentech:

 ## Jul.
+21, 2023

+Integrated key sections from the CSTAR presentation into manager's project brief, focusing on problem statements and challenges.
+Assisted in refining the content based on feedback received.

+Led a productive meeting with a team member via the ChatGPT Zap platform, discussing project updates and action plans.

+Expanded professional competencies by engaging in self-paced learning through videos on AWS, Docker, command lines, and high performance computing.

+Prepared initial drafts and subsequent revisions of the "Problem Statement & Challenges" section for the CSTAR project deck.

+Initiated the restructuring process of the "Benefits, Impact, & Value" section of the CSTAR deck, focusing on the benefits aspect.

+Participated in the CSTAR Core Team weekly meeting, contributing to collaborative ideation and decision-making processes.

+Engaged in diversity and inclusion activities by attending the screening and discussion of "Mama Has a Mustache".

+Aligned with manager on the upcoming CSTAR meeting agenda and expectations.

+Participated in the RI&SE Show&Tell Social Lunch, promoting team-building and knowledge sharing.

+Reviewed and consolidated notes from the CONVERGE meeting to ensure alignment and progress.

+Improved the visual appeal of the CSTAR Benefits slide by adjusting the color scheme.

+Prepared for the CSTAR meeting by reviewing project updates and formulating discussion points.

+Contributed to team communication by drafting and sending informative Slack messages regarding Benchling and DISCO/Mamba projects to the #gCS channel.

+## Jul.
 14, 2023

 Conducted an in-depth interview with a volunteer to capture and highlight their distinctive experiences and contributions.